 My teaching is focused on the MA in Film, Television and Moving Image and ranges between film and television studies and a range of media theories.
 In the past I have taught a wide range of film, television and media studies courses at both undergraduate and postgraduate levels, including interdisciplinary teaching in sound studies and alternative media practices.
 I have supervised multiple MA dissertations, and several PhD students to successful completion.

-I am interested in PhD supervision in film, television and media theory and practice, especially involving the methodologies and conceptual approaches of media archaeology, media ecologies, and Deleuzian and post-Deleuzian film and media philosophy.
+I am interested in PhD supervision in film, television and audiovisual media, especially involving the methodologies and conceptual approaches of post-cinema, cult and radical film and television, internet-distributed television, transnational cinema, media archaeology, media ecologies, and Deleuzian and post-Deleuzian film and media philosophy.

 Current PhD Supervisions